How many writing tools and software programs do you need to write?

 Writing tools and software don’t have to cost you a packet to write efficiently.

-As you can see from my list, I only pay for one writing tool.
+As you can see from my list, I only pay for one, and the rest are free writing tools.

-But this is a change from years past when I paid for other apps and software.
+But this is a change from years past when I paid for lots of apps and software.

 The tools above are all I need to write, but some are only for research, images, and ebook formatting.